 - deceleration phase – initiated by eccentric actions as the muscle passes its normal ROM

-To use ballistic stretching, you would use a forced muscular contraction of the antagonist muscle, or you would push or swing a limb, to get the target muscle into a stretched position beyond its normal ROM.
+To use ballistic stretching, you would use a forced muscular contraction of the antagonist’s muscle, or you would push or swing a limb, to get the target muscle into a stretched position beyond its normal ROM.
 Then you would use the stretch reflex as a spring to bounce out of the stretch before bouncing or forcing it back into a stretch.

-Why Ballistic Stretching is Bad
+Why Ballistic Stretching is Generally Considered Bad

-Ballistic Stretching is a prescription for injury – muscle pulls, muscle strains, and muscle tears can all result from ballistic stretching.
+Ballistic Stretching is a prescription for injury – muscle pulls, muscle strains, and muscle tears can all result from ballistic stretches.
 You can also end up with tendon, ligament, and joint trauma from such aggressive stretching.

 Deep connective tissue such as fascia and tendons can limit ROM.
 The two characteristics of connective tissue related to ROM are elasticity and plasticity.